IntersectAustralia/ap11_samifier/README.md

 Having as input a genome, it generates a FASTA file with "proteins" suitable to be used as a database in Mascot.
-It operates in two modes, using Glimmer predicted genes, or simply by splitting the genome into overlaping regions of given lenght.
+It operates in two modes, using Glimmer predicted genes, or simply by splitting the genome into overlaping regions of given length.

+Both Predicted Protein Generator (Glimmer gene prediction) and Virtual Protein Generator (six-frame translation) are implemented under the command line tool ‘protein_generator.jar’ as both tools shares similar input files.
+However, the Predicted Protein Generator can be accessed via command line parameter ‘-g <Glimmer File>’ to identify the input Glimmer prediction file.
+The Virtual Protein Generator is accessed using the command line parameter ‘-i <Split Interval>’, which indicates the length of the overlapping virtual proteins.

     $ java -jar dist/protein_generator.jar
     usage: protein_generator -d <Database Name> -f <Genome File> [-g <Glimmer